 The Spanish major and minor at Loyola offer students the opportunity to develop a course of study in which they can acquire both linguistic proficiency and a deeper knowledge of Hispanic cultures and literatures.
 The curriculum starts with language courses, in which the students achieve oral and written skills, and continues with upper-level courses focused on the cultures and literatures of Latin America, Spain and the Latino population of the United States and on Hispanic linguistics.

 All of the courses are taught in the language, and are aimed at helping students develop a sense of their position in the world based on a thorough understanding of a culture generally not their own but undoubtedly very close to home, given that the Hispanic population of the United States is the largest minority group in the country.
 Students engage in a conversation with these cultures at the highest level, enabled by a proper use and understanding of the language as well as by a rigorous comprehension of the cultural and historical context of the Hispanic world.
+Major/minor declaration forms and other forms can be found here.

 Loyola students have the opportunity to study abroad with Loyola’s International Programs in Alcalá de Henares (Spain) and San Salvador (El Salvador), and they can also participate in University’s exchanges with the Universidad del Salvador (Buenos Aires, Argentina) and with the Universidad Alberto Hurtado (Santiago, Chile).
 The Spanish faculty encourages students to participate in these programs, where they can perfect their knowledge of the Spanish language and achieve a deeper commitment at all levels to another culture through direct contact with its people and traditions.